Every once in a while you happen across an item that launches an entire avalanche of thoughts and memories. One such artefact is the CD above.

 Early in the year 2000 I was putting together a compilation CD-R of electronica tracks.
 Some were popular tunes, some were more obscure, and all were great at the time.
-I still enjoy them today (although, admittedly, Cotton Eye Joe is a bit of a blemish that hasn’t aged well).
+I still enjoy them today (although, admittedly, Cotton Eye Joe is somewhat of a blemish that hasn’t aged well).

 Most tracks were ripped from original CDs courtesy of a DJ friend — but there was one tune I simply couldn’t source anywhere.
 None of my contacts had it.
 The nascent internet was of no use.

 That tune was LaTour’s Blue, “as heard in the motion picture Basic Instinct“.
 It gets played during the nightclub scene.
-Most people probably won’t recognise it.
+Most people probably won’t remember it.

 I had to have it; my compilation wouldn’t have been complete otherwise.

-One day I stumble across a pawn shop somewhere in Krugersdorp.
-I have no idea why I was in the area nor what it was that made me stop and walk in.
-Even if this establishment were still in existence today I’d never be able to find it again but what I did find was a selection of second-hand CDs.
+One day in April I’m in a pawn shop in an area called Witpoortjie.
+I never got the table I was hoping to find there but what I did find was a selection of second-hand CDs.
 Naturally I browsed through them.
 Imagine my surprise when the very tune I had been looking for was right among them.

-Back at home I promptly set about ripping the CD but, alas, it skipped due to two concentric scratches which I hadn’t noticed earlier.
+Back at home I promptly set about ripping the CD-single but, alas, it skipped due to two concentric scratches which I hadn’t noticed earlier.

 Some determined sound editing later I was able to complete my compilation disc.
 Titled Danse Macabre, it became a semi-permanent fixture in the car’s CD shuttle, and I probably even handed a few extra copies out to friends.
 Time and space passes.

 The shuttle eventually falls into disuse and the disc finds itself in a box in the basement.